Updated 24 May 2026 · Independent comparison

 Cons

-• Premium price for the capacity
+• Premium price per kWh for the smallest 5 kWh config

 • Best value only if you already have Myenergi products